-by Freddy J. Nager, Founder of Atomic Tango + Social Media Critic…
+by Freddy Tran Nager, Founder of Atomic Tango + Social Media Critic…

-I take Twitter too seriously — especially since I don’t think it will even be around in 3 years (at least in its current form).
+I take Twitter too seriously — especially since I don’t think it will even be around much longer (at least in its current form).

 No, I still don’t see it as a great place for most brands and non-celebs to do mass marketing.
 I see it primarily as a place to build a reputation, research various stakeholders, and develop a few relationships.